Above: citizen science in the early 20th century – Audubon Christmas Bird Count.

 Akvo’s portfolio of tools and services is well suited to provide the backbone of a citizen observatory.
 Flow can be used by citizen scientists to generate high-quality, geo-referenced data.
 Caddisfly can be used in citizen observatories to enable measurement of water- and soil-quality, with specifically the test-strip measurements being scalable to involve many citizens.
 At a later stage we will enable other sensors – from external providers – to connect to Caddisfly as well.
 Lumen provides an easy-to-use tool to clean, analyse and combine the data with other sources and visualise the data online.
 Our services on Planning, Monitoring, Evaluation and Learning (PMEL) and on data science can be used to ensure a good set up of a citizen observatory and the most effective use of the data gathered.

 Akvo has been involved in enabling data collection by non-professional scientists for years now, although data collection in our projects is usually done by assigned enumerators.
-Akvo currently is involved in two specific citizen observatories projects – GroundTruth2.0 and BAMGIRE.
+Akvo has been involved in a number of citizen observatories projects, including GroundTruth2.0 and Watershed.
+Browse our stories to find out more.

 GroundTruth2.0 takes a broad view on citizen observatories to ensure they can be upscaled and made sustainable.
 Akvo’s role in the project is to support the development of sustainable business models for citizen observatories and to provide its tools to the GroundTruth2.0 case-studies in Sweden (water quality), Zambia (flora and fauna in a nature reserve) and Belgium (water and air-quality).